blutjens/perc_neuron_ros_ur10/README.md

 Institute for Cognitive System, Technical University of Munich

+## Video on:
+http://lutjens.scripts.mit.edu/me/ --> Teleoperation of industrial robots with a motion capture suit

 ## Transmits motion data from Perception Neuron (PN) suit onto UR10

 Sends PN motion data from Windows over rosserial to ROS.